-…by Sajjad Shaukat, PAK VT
+by Sajjad Shaukat, PAK VT

-Regrettably, the US is still following past politics in modern era by blaming Pakistan for its defeat in Afghanistan.
+Regrettably, the US is still following past politics in the modern era by blaming Pakistan for its defeat in Afghanistan.

 After the end of the Cold War, the US left both Afghanistan and Pakistan to face the fallout of the Afghan war 1.
-By manipulating the nuclear program of Islamabad, America had imposed various sanctions on Pakistan.
+By manipulating the nuclear program of Islamabad, America imposed various sanctions on Pakistan.

-In the aftermath of the 9/11 terror-attacks inside its homeland, the US held Al-Qaeda chief Osama Bin Laden responsible for the incident, and attacked Afghanistan where he had taken shelter, though Bin Laden denied any involvement in those terror-assaults—America also toppled the Taliban government.
+In the aftermath of the 9/11 terror attacks inside its homeland, the US held Al-Qaeda chief Osama Bin Laden responsible for the incident and attacked Afghanistan where he had taken shelter, though Bin Laden denied any involvement in those terror assaults—America also toppled the Taliban government.

-When the US-led NATO forces felt that they were failing in coping with the stiff resistance of the Taliban in Afghanistan, especially American high officials and their media started a blame game against Pak Army and ISI of supporting cross-border terrorism in Afghanistan to divert attention from their defeatism and also to pacify their public.
+When the US-led NATO forces felt that they were failing in coping with the stiff resistance of the Taliban in Afghanistan, especially American high officials and their media started a blame game against the Pak Army and ISI for supporting cross-border terrorism in Afghanistan to divert attention from their defeatism and also to pacify their public.

 In this context, Harry Summers advocating the moral force in his book, “On Strategy: A Critical Analysis of the Vietnam War,” points out how the failure to mobilise the will of the people eventually resulted in the US defeat in Vietnam despite the latter’s extreme military weakness.
 He explains: “When America’s moral force gave way, national cohesion failed, and the military might of the United States rapidly dwindled until it was no longer a match for a tiny, third world nation”.